Windows Registry monitoring

 Visualize the alert

-Navigate to Modules > Integrity monitoring on the Wazuh dashboard to view the alert generated when the FIM module detects changes in the Windows startup registries.
+Navigate to File Integrity Monitoring on the Wazuh dashboard to view the alert generated when the FIM module detects changes in the Windows startup registries.

 Changes in the Windows startup registries